-To give you an idea, during the year ending May 2011, Sunbeams delivered Community Music Therapy in our Music For Life and Music For Health programme in 42 regular venues each month, (including Hospitals, Hospices, Day Centres, Care Homes and Special Schools) to 1,047 different people of all ages with a wide range of special needs.
-Another 420 children received community music therapy in venues throughout the year as part of the Government's Aiming High Initiative.
+To give you an idea, during the year ending May 2011, Sunbeams delivered Community Music Sessions in our Music For Life® programme in 42 regular venues each month, (including Hospitals, Hospices, Day Centres, Care Homes and Special Schools) to 1,047 different people of all ages with a wide range of special needs.
+Another 420 children received community music sessions in venues throughout the year as part of the Government's Aiming High Initiative.
 Additionally, Annie presented 51 separate recitals and concerts to a total of 5,928 rurally isolated children and adults.
-Therefore our workload has again been consistent and Sunbeams Music Trust delivered 3,960 sessional hours of Community Music For Life and Music For Health during the year to over 1,000 people every month.
+Therefore our workload has again been consistent and Sunbeams Music Trust delivered 3,960 sessional hours of Community Music For Life® during the year to over 1,000 people every month.
 An amazing feat.

 This was a particular stretch on our resources, with the team managing the course alongside all our regular projects, and with requests for more sessions always coming in.
 It was clear.
 To ensure that Sunbeams could continue to develop and sustain its services we needed a Centre, a permanent base, and back in 2009 we launched the Sunbeams Centre Appeal.

 Sunbeams Music Centre will be a venue for people with disabilities which will provide specialist facilities to enable them to experience the benefits of Sunbeams Music For Life® including one-to-one sessions, group work and performance in a beautiful, tranquil and supportive environment.

 We launched our 'Donate a Brick/Plank of Wood' appeal (see Donate a Brick) on 1st June 2009, asking for community support towards building our Centre with suggested donations of £5, £10, £25 for bricks or £50 for a plank of wood and hence permanent recognition at our Centre.